JuanVF/personal_bot/README.md

 # Personal Bot

 This repository is an application that uses OpenAI GPT-3 to classify payments mails from your Gmail account and store them in a PostgreSQL database.
 The application is protected using Google's OAuth2.0 Service, ensuring the security of your information.
+You can use this bot for personal use, but can not be used for commercial purposes.

 ## Technologies Used